-This trail takes around an hour to walk, and you'll start in second growth forest making your way to the old growth section.
+This trail takes around an hour to walk, and you'll start in the second-growth forest making your way to the old-growth section.
 You'll cross a few springs and see many types of wildflowers.
 The area is sheltered and offers just the right environment for a diverse range of flora.
 The Sugarlands Visitor Center can provide information on the early settlers and former homesteads in this area.

 Want to bring your dog along on a short hike?
 This trail is one of the few trails in the area that allows you to take your leashed dog with you.
 It follows the river and begins at the Sugarlands Visitors Center.
 You will see some historical sites such as a cemetery and settlers' homesteads on this walk.
-Enjoy the dense wooded surroundings as you take this 1.9 mile hike.
+Enjoy the densely wooded surroundings as you take this 1.9-mile hike.
 This is an easy, paved trail that is flat most of the way.